Fair Oaks Orthopedics

 • Damaged tendon tissue is removed without injuring the surrounding ligaments.

 If you are experiencing pain from a golfer’s elbow and need treatment, please contact us at Fair Oaks Orthopedics.
-Dr. Stephen W. Pournaras & our professional medical staff have a great knowledge of the complex network of blood vessels, nerves, muscles, ligaments, tendons, and bones that make up your wrist, elbow and upper arm.
-W can help you to recover by simply contacting us today.
+Dr. Stephen W. Pournaras and our professional medical staff are knowledgeable about the complex network of blood vessels, nerves, muscles, ligaments, tendons, and bones that make up your wrist, elbow, and upper arm.
+We can help you recover by simply contacting us today.

 Frequently Asked Questions About Golfer's Elbow